oneapi-src/oneDNN/doc/programming_model/data_types.md

 Data Types {#dev_guide_data_types}
 ==================================

-DNNL functionality supports a number of numerical data types.
+oneDNN functionality supports a number of numerical data types.
 IEEE single precision floating point (fp32) is considered to be the golden standard in deep learning applications and is supported in all the library functions.
 The purpose of low precision data types